 Knead the slime with your hands until it feels bouncy and stretchy.
+Slime toys are at their best costs at Target and you can find extra discount by Target red card.
 I placed the slime in my treat bag in a ball.
 The slime will mold to a big blob at the bottom so I placed the fish in the slime in the front of the bag and on the top after putting the slime in the bag.
 Tie with a ribbon and present your fish in a bag 🙂

 So fun right?